Shaxadhere/Shaxadhere/Readme.md

 ## Hi there, I'm [Shehzad Ahmed][website] ![](https://github.com/egonelbre/gophers/blob/master/animation/2bit-sprite/run.gif)

-### I'm a MERN Stack Developer, PHP Developer, and Entrepreneur!
+### I'm a Software Engineer and Entrepreneur!
-- 🔭 I’m currently working on Mern Stack Projects!
-- 🌱 I’m currently learning GraphQL
-- 👯 I’m looking to collaborate with other developers to create awesome projects
-- 🥅 2022 Goals: Make more awesome products
+- Currently working as a Software Engineer at Koderlabs
+- In my spare time, assist startup in product development and work on my own product ideas
+- I specialize in MERN Stack projects, but also have proficient skills in PHP and MySQL.

 ### [Checkout my gists][gist]